USDA-ARS-GBRU/GuideMaker/README.md

                         Cas9 is 3prime
   --guidelength [10-27], -l [10-27]
-                        Length of the guide sequence --lu [0-27]           Length of a unique zone near the PAM site required to be unique --dist [0-5]          Minimum hamming distance from any other potential guide.
+                        Length of the guide sequence --lsr [0-27]          Length of a seed region near the PAM site required to be unique
+  --dist [0-5]          Minimum hamming distance from any other potential
+                        guide.
 Default dist is >= 2.
   --before [1-500]      keep guides this far in front of a feature